lukevukovich/StremioSentinel/README.md

 <h1 align="center">Stremio Sentinel</h1>

-Stremio Sentinel scans the Stremio Web Addons page and reports whether each addon has an update available by comparing the installed version with the version in its manifest JSON.
+Stremio Sentinel is a Chrome extension that scans the Stremio Web Addons page and reports whether each addon has an update available by comparing the installed version with the version in its manifest JSON.

 ## Install